 Ball Gown: Full, Dramatic, Statement-Making

 The ball gown silhouette has a fitted bodice and a full, voluminous skirt that creates maximum drama from the waist down.
-Calla Blanche's ball gowns appear most prominently in the Blanc and L'Amour collections, where the fullness of tulle or organza skirts pairs with intricately constructed bodices featuring embroidery, beadwork, or illusion lace.
+Calla Blanche ball gowns appear in both the Main and Blanc collections.
+In the Blanc collection, the fullness of tulle or organza skirts pairs with intricately constructed bodices featuring cascading beadwork, multi-layer illusion backs, and hand-placed lace.
+The Main collection carries ball gown styles with similar proportions at a broader price range.

 A Calla Blanche ball gown is for the bride who has always pictured a dress that commands the room the moment she walks in.
 Cathedral trains extending four feet or more behind the dress, boning in the bodice, layers upon layers of tulle underneath to create that iconic rounded skirt shape: this is the most traditional of the brand's silhouettes, and it is executed with genuine craft.